rcarrata/rcarrata.github.io/_posts/2022-08-19-sign-images-acs-1.md

 How to fix this?

-Let’s see the power of Signing and Verifying container images using Stackrox / ACS and Sigstore!
+Let’s see the power of Signing and Verifying container images using StackRox / ACS and Sigstore!

 * Run the pipeline for build the image and push to the Quay registry, but this time without sign with cosign private key: